suomitek/suomitek-appboard/docs/developer/dashboard.md

 > **NOTE**: Add the [proxy](../../dashboard/package.json#L176) `key:value` to the end of the `package.json`.
 For convenience, you can change the `host:port` values to meet your needs.

-To use this a run Kubeapps per the [getting-started documentation](../../docs/user/getting-started.md#step-3-start-the-suomitek-appboard-dashboard).
-This will start Kubeapps running on port `8080`.
+To use this a run Suomitek-appboard per the [getting-started documentation](../../docs/user/getting-started.md#step-3-start-the-suomitek-appboard-dashboard).
+This will start Suomitek-appboard running on port `8080`.

 Next you can launch the dashboard.